Buck Sexton: The Buck Sexton Show

 Sexton built his profile through podcasts and columns pre-syndication before launching The Buck Sexton Show on TheBlaze Radio Network in 2012 to fill a weekend slot that expanded to weekdays by 2013.
 Relying on his CIA background, he provided listeners with structured dissections of threats like ISIS recruitment data and sanctuary city vulnerabilities.
 He emphasized verifiable metrics—such as casualty figures from Iraq tours and deal compliance timelines—over emotive appeals, fostering a reputation for insider-informed skepticism that led to broader distribution by 2017.
+In February 2017, Buck Sexton succeeded Meghan McCain as host of the syndicated radio program, America Now.
+The program’s distribution grew to over 200 radio stations and was re-named The Buck Sexton Show in 2018 and continued until June 2021, when Buck Sexton became cohost of The Clay Travis and Buck Sexton Show.

 The Clay Travis and Buck Sexton Show

 On June 21, 2021, Sexton began co-hosting the syndicated conservative talk radio program The Clay Travis and Buck Sexton Show alongside sports journalist Clay Travis, with Sexton moving from an evening show he hosted for Premiere Networks.
 The program is billed as a successor to The Rush Limbaugh Show, replacing Rush Limbaugh's time slot after his death earlier in the year.
 The Clay Travis and Buck Sexton Show, launched on Premiere Networks on over 400 affiliate stations nationwide, expanding to 550 affiliates in March 2025.
 The show features discussions of major news and current events interspersed with political humor and listener interactions.
 It has sustained strong performance metrics, including over 4 million monthly podcast downloads as of March 2024 and rankings among top U.S. podcasts by weekly downloads in early 2025.

-The program extends its reach through iHeartRadio podcasts and the Clay Travis & Buck Sexton Podcast Network, which added programs like The Karol Markowicz Show in 2023.
+The program extends its reach through iHeartRadio podcasts and the Clay Travis & Buck Sexton Podcast Network, which added programs like The Karol Markowicz Show in 2023 and Nation States with Yates in 2026.

+Hosting Television Shows

+Sexton has appeared on multiple cable and FAST channels throughout his media career, serving as a political commentator for TheBlaze TV, The First, Hill.TV, and CNN.
+In 2012, he was a commentator and anchor on TheBlaze TV, while also serving as national security editor for TheBlaze.com.
+He later hosted The Buck Sexton Show across both TheBlazeTV and TheBlazeRadio.

+From January 2015 through December 2016, Sexton served as a political commentator for CNN.
+Following his time at CNN, he joined TheHill.com as co-host of Rising on Hill.TV and worked as a contributing columnist for the site from June 2018 until his departure in June 2019.
+In 2020 and 2021, he joined The First FAST channel, hosting the weeknight program Hold the Line on the channel and its mobile application, while simultaneously hosting his syndicated radio program on more than 200 stations.